 930 Third Street,

-The Cole, named the Liberty when it was built, is located in a little town just outside of Houston, Texas, called Rosenberg.
+Named the Liberty Theatre when it was built, it is located in a little town just outside of Houston, Texas, called Rosenberg.
 Founded in 1883, it was typical of an old west town … right out of the movies.

 The rail head brought untold growth and soon Rosenberg became the center of activity for miles around.
 Among the many goods and service companies were small movie houses.